About

 6

-I work on improving my knowledge of community building and my ability to practice self-awareness in group settings.
+120. I am working on improving my knowledge of community building in order support group dynamics and interpersonal development.
 (Knowledge)

-1: I do not work on improving my knowledge of community building and I am not aware of the role of self-awareness in group settings.
+1: I do not work on improving my knowledge of community building, and I am not aware of the role of self-awareness in group settings.

 1